bofeiw/2hats-assessments/README.md

 Hello there!
 This is my solution of my solution to the Blockchain Challenge on 2hats!

-It does not have a nice UI, and the concentration is to get the distributed election system working.

 It works!!!
 Thanks to the helps from the friendly Perlin discord channel!
 I left a default Secret ID and a Contract ID for you to play with, which you can directly click on the buttons to continue.

 ## Build wasm file